 Run by the proprietors of two of DC's long standing favorites, 2AMYS and Garden District (formerly The Standard), Etto combines the two experiences to create the small communal, corner spot that's been drawing long lines since its opening earlier this summer.
 Minimal in both decor and menu, Etto focuses on salami, anchovies, and Neapolitan-style pizzas made with house-milled flour.
 They also make their own red vermouth for a signature Negroni that you should definitely not miss.

 Stephen Starr's latest in his ever expanding empire of restaurants is this sprawling corner French brasserie.
 Where once was a decaying dry cleaners, Le Diplomate brings bright primary colored awnings and patio chairs to highlight one of DC's most popular openings in 2013 to date.
-Featuring baguettes made in house daily, decadently creamy foie gras parfaits, and buttery and addictive steak frites, Le Diplomate has established a compelling recreation of classic French flavors and ambiance.
+Featuring baguettes made in house daily, decadently creamy foie gras parfaits, and buttery and compelling steak frites, Le Diplomate has established a compelling recreation of classic French flavors and ambiance.

 Garden District (formerly The Standard)